zcattacz/alasql_wiki/Csv.md

 - **separator** is default `;` and can be set to any string used as a seperator
 - **quote** is default `"` and can be set to any string used to quote strings

+Please note that default seperator is `;` and not `,` as specified by the [RFC](https://www.ietf.org/rfc/rfc4180.txt).
+The reason is that [Excel cant always handle ','](https://kb.paessler.com/en/topic/2293-i-have-trouble-opening-csv-files-with-microsoft-excel-is-there-a-quick-way-to-fix-this#reply-5193).
+As Excel usageis such a big usercase for the library we rather bother people who can't handel the incorrect `.csv` file with adding the parameter {seperator:','} than getting questions from all the people who cant make the lib "work" with Excel.

 See also: [TAB](Tab), [TSV](Tsv), [XLSX](Xlsx), [JSON](Json)